edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

 ### References

-If you want to find out more about AWS OpsWorks, have a look at the AWS re:Invent 2013 presentation <a href="http://www.slideshare.net/AmazonWebServices/zero-to-sixty-aws-opsworks-dmg202-aws-reinvent-2013" target="_blank">Zero to Sixty: AWS OpsWorks (DMG202)</a> or the excellent <a href="https://aws.amazon.com/documentation/opsworks/" target="_blank">AWS OpsWorks Documentation</a>.
+If you want to find out more about AWS OpsWorks, have a look at the AWS re:Invent 2013 presentation [AWS OpsWorks Documentation](http://www.slideshare.net/AmazonWebServices/zero-to-sixty-aws-opsworks-dmg202-aws-reinvent-2013" target="_blank">Zero to Sixty: AWS OpsWorks (DMG202)</a> or the excellent <a href="https://aws.amazon.com/documentation/opsworks/).